PlatyPete/monster-hunter-wardrobe/README.md

 - [MHMultiTool](https://github.com/MH-Oldschool/MHMultitool): Used to extract images, such as textures and icons, and convert them to .png format.
 - [2Tie's Addons](https://drive.google.com/file/d/15rCCcZWy1YBcEY0g1eX3WK3vLuqUYgh3/view?usp=sharing): Used to import .amo model files and animations into Blender.
 This is a modified plugin created by [2Tie](https://github.com/2Tie), based on the [Monster Hunter Frontier Importer](https://github.com/AsteriskAmpersand/Monster-Hunter-Frontier-Importer).
 2Ties modifications account for the PlayStation 2 games using the .amo format, which includes geometry and bone data in the same file, while Frontier split geometry and bones into two separate files.

-[Darto](https://github.com/The1andonlyDarto) has provided [this wiki page](https://github.com/The1andonlyDarto/MHAssetInfo/wiki/2Tie's-Old-Gen-MH-Model-Importing) to assist in Monster Hunter assets specifically, which contains links to some of the above tools.
+[Darto](https://github.com/The1andonlyDarto) has provided [this wiki page](https://github.com/The1andonlyDarto/MHAssetInfo/wiki/2Tie's-Old-Gen-MH-Model-Importing) to assist in handling Monster Hunter assets specifically, which contains further directions and links to some of the above tools.

 ### Models

-I exported all models in .glb format, with .png images as textures.
+I exported all models in `.glb` format, with .png images as textures.
 Models have been scaled down to 1% of their original size; it seems that the in-game world scale was much different than modern standards, likely in keeping with the PlayStation 2's unusual floating-point numbers.

 ### Armor Models

 Monster Hunter armor models and player models are grouped together into six categories: hair, body, arms, waist, legs, and face.
-Each model includes its own bones, and although most model categories include only the bones they need for their geometry, legs models include the full skeleton (barring a few extra hair bones that belong to a few hair models).
+Each model includes its own bones, and although most model categories include only the bones they need for their geometry, legs models include the full skeleton (barring a extra hair bones that belong to a few hair models).
 The Hair category includes all headgear models as well as player hair options.
-The body, arms, and legs categories include the base player models (E.G. no armor equipped), which do not appear to have differing geometry, but have different skin textures: one for each of the four possible skin tones.
+The body, arms, and legs categories include the base player models (E.G. no armor equipped), which do not appear to have differing geometry, but do have different skin textures: one for each of the four possible skin tones.
 The player's chosen face model determines their skin tone.

 In order to reduce file size and ensure synchronized poses between body parts, I decided to use one single armature for each gender of hunter, and map all the models onto it.
 After much trial and error, I succeeded in combining everyting into two models in this project: one female hunter and one male.
 Each model contains all the body part and armor piece models for its gender.